Do you have a thermometer in your tool box?

 Thermometers might be a little too delicate to survive in the average toolbox but most phones now have an app that will let you know if the temperature is 2 degrees and above.
 Remember to use it when we get the next cold spell.

-Please Note: Every care was taken to ensure the information was correct at the time of publication.
-Any written guidance provided does not replace the user’s professional judgement.
-It is the responsibility of the dutyholder or person carrying out the work to ensure compliance with relevant building regulations or applicable technical standards.
+Every care has been taken to ensure that the above content is correct at the time of publication.
+Any reliance on the content should be verified by the dutyholder(s) and their professional advisers.
+It is the responsibility of the dutyholder(s) and/or person carrying out the work to ensure compliance with the relevant building regulations and associated legislation.

-This article was reviewed and updated on 10 August 2023
+This article was updated on 15 May 2025.

 Sign up to the building bulletin newsletter